kamzyd/5hzS-Gj3s-L9Is-2FR4/README.md

 # **MEMOIZATION EXERCISE**

 #### **DESCRIPTION:**
-This project's aim is to create a function / method that is able to memeoize results of a specific function, return and keep them for as long as their life-span does not exceed the defined timeout and consistently test it out.
+This project's aim is to create a function / method that is able to memoize results of a specific function, return and keep them for as long as their life-span does not exceed the defined timeout and consistently test it out.

 #### **REQUIRED DEPENDENCIES:**
 - FreezeGun